 - Slither, except only partially, has a guy slashed open in the front of his body, but not his half, resulting in all of his innards falling out.

 - The most important blows are delivered this way in Kill Bill.
-Oren Ishii beheaded a mutinous henchman with a single swipe, and the Bride cut of an arm off Sophia Fatale, chopped another sword in pieces like it was a straw, and then sliced Oren's head in half.
+O-Ren Ishii beheaded a mutinous henchman with a single swipe, and the Bride cut an arm off Sofie Fatale, chopped another sword into pieces like it was a straw, and then sliced off the very top of O-Ren's head.

 - In John Carpenter's Vampires, the Big Bad slices somebody in half vertically using his hand.